Level 3 Apprenticeship Standard in Automotive Service & Maintenance Technician

 Free

-If you want to expand your exisitng knowledge of light vehicle maintenance and repair, this Level 3 Apprenticeship Standard in Automotive Service & Maintenance Technician at City of Portsmouth College is the place to start.
+Go full speed ahead with your knowledge and skills in light vehicle maintenance and repair with the Level 3 Apprenticeship Standard in Automotive Service & Maintenance Technician at City of Portsmouth College.

 Units include:

-You'll spend six hours of your apprenticeship working towards your off-the-job learning, which can consist of College attendance, homework/coursework, project related work, employer training, mentoring, and coaching – plus a number of other tasks (more information can be shared).
+It is a government requirement for you to spend a minimum of six hours per week of your apprenticeship working towards your off-the-job learning, which can consist of College attendance, homework/coursework, project related work, employer training, mentoring, and coaching – plus other tasks.

 As well as your studies you will build a portfolio of work, and workplace assessors will be in regular contact to provide support and arrange onsite visits to observe your ability and skills in your daily role.
 It's important for you to take ownership of your own learning by seeking out opportunities to gain new skills on the job with your employer.
 Learning in College will be delivered through a mixture of classes, work-related activities and independent study and research.
 Your final grade will be determined by collective performance in the three assessments in the endpoint assessment.